Abhigyan-Srivastava/MyPortfolio/content/about.md

 title = "About"
 +++

-Hello, I'm Abhigyan
+Hello, I'm Abhigyan Srivastava

-Currently, I am pursuing my 4th-year B.Tech from Shri Ramswaroop Memorial University, Lucknow, Barabanki, Uttar Pradesh with a CGPA of 8.21.
+Currently, I am pursuing my 4th-year B.Tech from Shri Ramswaroop Memorial University, Lucknow, Barabanki, Uttar Pradesh with a CGPA of 7.93.

 I like to work on technologies like Python, C++, SQL, MongoDB, HTML5, CSS, JavaScript.